Tuesday, December 29, 2020

 Rheumatology: Rheumatoid Arthritis and Fibromyalgia

-A fast-paced weekend and/or evening showing the latest research in action
+Fast-paced weekend and/or evening sessions featuring the latest medical research

-Get a taste of medical school without reading, writing, and exams
+Experience a taste of medical school without reading, writing, or exams

 Tuition: $30 per class